Scuba fins enhance a diver’s maneuverability and speed underwater.

 Why Get Your Own Fins?

-When chosen correctly, proper fins for the occasion can help reduce air consumption, improve buoyancy, and increase speed
+When chosen correctly, proper fins can help reduce air consumption, improve buoyancy, and increase speed.

 Depending on how often you dive, buying your own gear will save you money.